310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Madara %}
 So I’m told!
 But even though I’m like this, I could also get along with everyone and enjoy myself if it’s within a festival!

-I can’t hold back my joy!
+I can’t hold back my joyyy!
 I’m so happy, I could soar to the ends of the universe~♪
 {% endbubble %}

 {% bubble Chiaki %}